Build Bigger Traps by Intensifying the Shrug

 - Top 10 Videos of 2013 Countdown

 This entry was posted on Thursday, May 2nd, 2013 at 12:01 pm and is filed under Diesel Workout of the Week, how to build muscle, how to develop strength, how to improve strength, muscle building anatomy, muscle-building-workouts, strength training muscle building workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson